 Create a Traffic Target

-When you create your "target" you will need to configure your destination as the Cequence Sensor Instance.
-You will configure your "source" as the source of your traffic.
+When you create your target, configure your destination as the Cequence Sensor Instance.
+Configure your source as the source of your traffic.
 In this case, the source is the Apache server.
-For more detail please see the Getting Started with Traffic Mirroring configuration guide by AWS.
+For more detail, see the Getting Started with Traffic Mirroring configuration guide by AWS.

 Create a Traffic Filter

 The traffic filter is a policy that you configure to allow or deny traffic.
-For this case, I will be allowing all traffic.
+The example in this section allows all traffic.
 You can configure this based on your traffic flow requirements.
-For more detail please see the Getting Started with Traffic Mirroring configuration guide by AWS.
+For more detail, see the Getting Started with Traffic Mirroring configuration guide by AWS.

 Create a Traffic Mirror Session

-Create your traffic mirror session using the "Target" and "Filter" and the ENI traffic source.
+Create your traffic mirror session using the target, filter, and ENI traffic source.
 Once you have completed this step you have completed the necessary AWS configurations.
-For more detail please see the Getting Started with Traffic Mirroring configuration guide by AWS.
+For more detail, see the Getting Started with Traffic Mirroring configuration guide by AWS.

 Troubleshooting

-The next section will walk you through simple steps to verify that your Cequence Sensor setup is fully operable.
+This section contains steps you can use to verify that your Cequence Sensor setup is fully operable.

 - Make sure you are using a well-known CA for Bot Defense and/or Sentinel